Beyond Bad News: Environmental Wins You May Have Missed

 France bans "forever chemicals”.

 PFAS — per- and polyfluoroalkyl substances — don't just threaten human health.
 They seep into soil and groundwater, accumulate in wildlife, and have been detected everywhere from Mount Everest to deep-sea ecosystems.
-On January 1, 2026, France became one of the first countries to ban them, prohibiting the production, import, or sale of PFAS-containing products where safer alternatives exist — including cosmetics, clothing, and ski wax — and mandating expanded testing of drinking water.
+On January 1, 2026, France became one of the first countries to ban them.
+This prohibits the production, import, or sale of PFAS-containing products where safer alternatives exist — including cosmetics, clothing, and ski wax — and mandating expanded testing of drinking water.
 France isn't alone: several U.S. states including California have already banned PFAS in cosmetics, Denmark is moving to ban them in clothing by mid-2026, and the EU is studying a broader ban.
 The momentum suggests France's law may be less an outlier than an early signal of where the world is heading.

 Animal Welfare Wins